debops/debops/docs/news/upgrades.rst

   inventory configuration if you use the role to create UNIX groups without corresponding accounts, or you put UNIX accounts in shared primary groups.

+  By default, :ref:`debops.users` will create user private groups if ``item.group`` parameter is not specified; if you want to add accounts to the ``users`` primary group, you need to specify it explicitly.

   The ``user`` parameter can be used to disable the account management, so that only UNIX group is created.
 The ``private_group`` parameter controls the management of the UNIX group for a given configuration entry.
 See the role